 8 found guilty of Kim Kardashian jewelry heist in Paris; 2 defendants acquitted

-Paris — After a month-long trial, eight of the ten people accused of robbing billionaire celebrity Kim Kardashian in Paris in 2016 were convicted on Friday.
+Paris — After a monthlong trial, eight of the 10 people accused of robbing billionaire celebrity Kim Kardashian in Paris in 2016 were convicted on Friday.

 The ringleader and seven other people involved in the heist were found guilty, but will not return to prison.
 The court acquitted two defendants who were accused of handing out information about Kardashian's whereabouts.